eh3rrera/ocpj8-notes/07-Use-Java-SE-8-Date-Time-API/1-Create-and-manage-date-based-and-time-based-events-including-a-combination-of-date-and-time-into-a-single-object.md

 ###Duration
 A duration is similar to a period but its precision is based on hours, minutes, seconds, milliseconds.

-A duration can be created using an amount of seconds or minutes or hours or by specifying an start and end times:
+A duration can be created using an amount of seconds or minutes or hours or by specifying start and end times:
 ````java
 Duration d2 = Duration.ofSeconds(10, 50); // 10 seconds and 50 nanoseconds
 Duration d2 = Duration.between(LocalTime.NOON, LocalTime.MIDNIGHT);